Leopoldstraße & Wiltener Platzl

 Worth knowing

+The Wiltener Platzltoday a popular meeting place for Innsbruck's youth and students, has its roots, if you like, in Roman antiquity.
 On the corner of Leopoldstraße and Dr.-Karl-von-Grabmayr-Straße, a mural from the 1950s commemorates the Roman military camp of Veldidena.
 It was located directly on the driveway to the Via Raetia Today it is bordered by the Sill to the east, the Südring to the north and Stafflerstraße to the west.
 Four mighty watchtowers and a wall over 2 metres thick surrounded the castle, where more than 500 soldiers were stationed.
 A trading post, a village with a tavern, armourers, brickworks and craftsmen's workshops grew up around the military camp.
 The land around Veldidena had to be cleared for the livestock.
 Equipment and clothing had to be made and repaired, and the men had to be fed and entertained.

-The core of the building opposite at Leopoldstraße 30 and 32 can be traced back as far as the 12th century.
-Where today there is a hip fashion boutique and flats, traders were able to sell their goods before the city limits of Innsbruck.
-Materialists Ladele and thus reduce the load to be expected at the customs station at the Triumphal Gate.
+Today's house at Leopoldstraße 27 has been home to a blacksmith since 1428 at the latest.
+Together with house number 25, it is a marvellous example of residential buildings from the first half of the 19th century and the architecture of the Biedermeier period.
+The core of the house opposite at Leopoldstraße 30 and 32 can be traced back as far as the 12th century.
+Where today there is a fashion boutique and flats, merchants were able to sell their goods before the city limits of Innsbruck.
+Materialists Ladele and thus reduce the expected load at the customs station.

 The square building at today's Liebeneggstraße 2, decorated with Baroque paintings, developed together with the Welsbergschlössl at Leopoldstraße 35 in the 15th century from a farmhouse to a Liebenegg residence.
 In 1601, the two houses were confirmed as an open-air residence, which also included a farmhouse with a meadow.
 In 1824, the k.k.
 Gubernial registrar had the Liebenegg residence to four storeys and convert it into a block of flats.